No two playgrounds are alike.

 Dots and Boxes

-To play Dots, you need a square of dots on the page — start with 6×6 and challenge your kids to go up to 30×30 or more.
-Players (2 or more) take turns with a different color pen creating line segments between dots.
-When a player forms a square with their line, they put their initial in that square and play again.
+To play Dots, you need paper and at least two colored pens/pencils.
+Start by drawing dots in a square pattern.
+Begin with 6×6 and challenge your kids to go up to 30×30 or more.
+Players (2 or more) take turns using their colored pen/pencil to draw line segments between dots.
+When a player forms a square with their line, they put their initial in that square and continue playing.
 The game continues until all the lines between the dots have been drawn.

 Look Up, Look Down